autoSteve/ha-solcast-solar/README.md

 v4.4.0
 * Add auto-dampening feature by @autoSteve
-* Modified dampening factors applied from start of current day by @autoSteve
+* Modified dampening factors are applied from start of current day by @autoSteve
 * Fix for translated sensors max attr size exceeded by @autoSteve
 * Monitor solcast-dampening.json for create/update/delete by @autoSteve
 * Add last_attempt attribute to api_last_polled entity by @autoSteve